Leo42-byte/imitation-learning-in-robot-swarms/README.md

 ### controller.lua
 Main controller script for the foot-bot robots.
 Implements the demonstrator and learner behaviors, including trajectory generation, observation, and imitation logic.

-### result/
+### result
 Contains outputs from the experiments:

-exp1/: imitation quality scores Q for the single-teacher experiments.
+exp1: imitation quality scores Q for the single-teacher experiments.

-exp2/: includes both the demonstrators’ trajectory variance scores S  and the learner’s imitation quality scores Q.
+exp2: includes both the demonstrators’ trajectory variance scores S  and the learner’s imitation quality scores Q.

 Note: The demonstrator's trajectory shape and number of repetitions can be adjusted by modifying the variables polygon_sides and demo_repeat_target in the Lua controller file.